Quick Pay

 It is critical to understand the role tides have on the way waves breaks at a particular surf spot.
 Tides affect water depth, either exposing or hiding the ocean floor that is necessary for a wave to break.
 Some surf spots do better on a high-tide, while others do better on a low- to mid-tide.
 Knowing which tide is best for your surf spot takes a bit of time to figure out.
 If you are unsure, just ask a local surfer or surf shop about the best surfing conditions for a spot.

 Most beach breaks will work best at a mid- to high-tide because sand bars may be too shallow or exposed on a lower tide, causing the wave to close out or break all at once.
 Reef breaks usually work best on a low- to mid-tide , with the higher tides causing the waves to slow down or go flat.
 This is because a wave needs to have a shallow bottom to cause friction and make the wave stand up and break on itself.
 Be careful however, some reef breaks are very shallow and dangerous to surf at very low-tides, due to exposed sharp coral or rocks.
-Wushi Harbor, our beach break example above, usually works best at mid-tide.
+Wushi Harbor, our beach break example above, usually works best at mid-tide as the tide is coming in.

 Tides are controlled by the moon and therefore very predictable.
 There are usually two high-tides and two low-tides every day at most coastal areas.
 Due to the way the moon and earth rotate together, the times of the high- and low-tides will usually be 50 minutes later than the day before.
 Surf forecasts will give you the times and levels of both high- and low-tide each day.
 The tide range, which is the difference between high- and low-tides for a particular area will also change with the phase of the moon.
 On a full moon, tides will be extremely high and then go extremely low, while new moons will create moderate to little change in the tide range.